jeromevdl/sample-collaborative-ai-dlc/docs/using-the-platform/git-integration.md

 Issues already linked to an existing sprint show **Open sprint** instead of **Start sprint**, scoped per binding so the same numeric ID across two trackers (`PROJ-1` vs `OTHER-1`) doesn't collide.

-The Jira integration is **read-only** — the agent never writes back to Jira.
-Comments and status changes stay in your team's normal Jira workflow.
+The Jira and GitLab Issues integrations are **read-only** — the agent never writes back issue comments or status changes.
+(On the code-host side, the agent does open a pull request / merge request and posts review results back to it — see [Reviews](#reviews).)

 ## Reconnecting a tracker

-If a Jira refresh token is revoked at the provider (for example, a user logs out of Atlassian or the workspace admin revokes the app), the tracker panel surfaces a **Reconnect Jira** banner.
+If a provider refresh token is revoked (for example, a user logs out of Atlassian or GitLab, or a workspace admin revokes the app), the tracker panel surfaces a **Reconnect** banner for that provider.
 The binding is preserved — only the user's authentication needs renewing — so reconnecting restores access without losing the project↔tracker relationship.

+For GitLab specifically, routine token expiry does **not** require reconnecting: access tokens are refreshed automatically from the stored refresh token.
+A reconnect is only needed if that refresh token itself is revoked.

 ## Migrating from legacy issue integration